Rust Type Metaprogramming - Part 1

 }

-Combining the two macros allows us to generate 64 implementations of the trait with a single macro call:
+Combining the above two macros allows us to generate 64 implementations of the trait with a single macro call:

 type_list.rs